altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - You're all done:
    - Show "score" (list of tags and the amount of pivs of each); when you click on each, it takes you to cloud (tag + month).
    - Show button to "keep on going", which jumps to the previous page with unorganized pivs
+- Show "successes view" with all that you have organized
 - Small improvements
    - Put hometags at top of tagging list
    - Long tap to open while tagging or deleting to see piv